 - Practical planning and design of your study

 - Sample processing of material including IT-solutions and a well established biobank information system

-- Storage of material at different temperatures – minus 20oC, minus 80oC and liquid nitrogen
+- Storage of material at different temperatures – minus 20oC, minus 80oC and minus 150oC.

 - Efficient retrieval of material, both manual and automated